MaSe69/dssb/md/20_Python/pandas_30_slice_merge.md

 ## Slice

-You can a new dataframe with a subset of existing columns.
+You can reduce an existing dataframe by keeping only a subset of the existing columns.
 >
     keepCols = ["Jan","Mar", "May"]
     dfNew = df[keepCols]